Beverages - Non-Alcoholic

 Each card shows where this stock fits in a portfolio — not just who wins on paper.

-KO carries the broadest edge in this set and is the clearest fit for valuation efficiency.
+KO carries the broadest edge in this set and is the clearest fit for income & stability and valuation efficiency.

 MNST is the clearest fit if your priority is growth exposure and long-term compounding.